masterDev07/odootechnical/README.md

 **Step-by-Step Guide to Setting Up Odoo Development Environment With Debootstrap**

-We must take 3 step to setting up Odoo Development Environment Install Guest Operating System on Host then make configuration on it and Install Odoo from Debian package.
+We must take 3 steps to setting up Odoo Development Environment Install Guest Operating System on Host then make configuration on it and Install Odoo from Debian package.
 Our goal are to running Odoo on Guest OS.
 In this example we are try to install Odoo 10.

 **A. Install Guest Operating System With Debootstrap**